PorterRT/Business-Book-Keeping-and-scheduling-app/README.md

 I will also need to make a ERD Diagram for the database Right now for feature 1 we will need a Table named "Transactions" that stores  ID (Auto Increment), Date, PaymentType, each transaction amount, the breakdown of each transaction (these will be optional).

 Note for later will need to add a try catch for if nothing is selected in payment type, and if nothing is entered in the transaction amount.
-Note will need to only display selected date not all dates for the transactions.
 Note will need to add more crud operations for the transactions. update and delete still needed Repositories folder will make it easy to go to cloud base databases instead of local SQLite databases.